etrepum/statebox_qconsf_2011/slides.rst

 * Designed to be used with Erlang's external term format (``term_to_binary``)
 * Serializes function references, so is bound to exported code
-* Prototyped in friendwad, but immediately extracted it because we had other projects that would need it
+* Prototyped in friendwad, but immediately extracted
 * Open sourced because I couldn't find anything else like it

 Statebox Theory